Updated: Aug 9, 2022

 My self-worth and self-esteem wasn’t tied into a school system that categorised, pigeon holed and judged me as less than.
 I knew that I did not fit into the school world and it made me sad, but I had the benefit of alternative out of school happy world in which I thrived.
-In spite of my negative school experience I didn’t limit myself and went on to gain a Bachelor of Arts Degree, a Master’s of Science Degree.
+In spite of my negative school experience I didn’t limit myself and went on to gain a Bachelor of Arts Degree and a Master’s of Science.

 But, other people are not so lucky!

 If we are constantly told in every aspect of our lives that we are stupid, clumsy, worthless, weird, strange, too thick or too thin, unattractive, too extra, too shy – these labels can stick and we can believe that the judgement of others reflect who we are.
 This can lead us to take a negative inner monologue with us into our adult lives.
 We may internally speak to ourselves in a critical, biased and unkind voice, which can induce our brains to activate our fight-flight response causing us to suffer from anxiety, poor self-worth and low self-esteem.
 This can stop us meeting our full potential and living our best authentic lives.